About this Toolkit

 Expert Survey

-How do experts on international organisations (IOs) in the field view today’s major IOs in terms of effectiveness, robustness, and democratic quality?
+How do experts on international organisations (IOs) view today’s major IOs in terms of their effectiveness, robustness, and democratic quality?
 The ENSURED Expert Survey offers a global assessment of their perspectives on 110 IOs.

-• Informal and regional formats will more likely become important as flexible alternatives than the emergence of competing institutions; experts anticipate that security and trade will become more strongly defined by alternative arrangements than climate and health.
+• Informal and regional formats are likely to rise as flexible alternatives rather than competing institutions, with security and trade more likely to shift towards alternative arrangements than climate and health.

-• Overall, strong member state compliance is expected to boost IO robustness.
-The importance of other institutional features depends more on the specific challenge an organisation faces.
+• Overall, strong member-state compliance is expected to boost IO robustness, while the importance of other institutional features varies based on specific organisational challenges.

 -> Download the full expert survey